le0623/EchoBase/README-DATABASE.md

-# Database Management for Echobase
+# Database Management for EnduroShield Hub

-This document explains how to manage the PostgreSQL database for the Echobase application using Docker and Prisma.
+This document explains how to manage the PostgreSQL database for the EnduroShield Hub application using Docker and Prisma.

 ## Quick Start